Recompositions

 Merve Ertufan makes installations, videos, sound-arrangements, texts and objects.
 Her practice engages with what might be called the microphysics of the mind, observing inconsistencies, gaps and dead-ends in language and habit.
 Speech, written text and gestural detours of the body frequently combine to form game-like relationships, with compulsive paradoxes, stories, questions and riddles informing their play.

 Based between Delhi and Berlin, Mochu works with video and text, arranged as installations, lectures and publications.
 Technoscientific fictions and subcultural formations feature prominently in his practice, often modulated with anxiety, futurity and weird selfhoods.
-Hosting cameos from art history, media theory and philosophy, recent projects have explored the nostalgic remains of cyberpunk, civilizational battles on the internet, corporate encounters with deep time, and other drifts across landscape, madness and states of intoxication.
+Hosting cameos from art history, media theory and philosophy, recent projects have explored the nostalgic remains of cyberpunk, civilizational battles on the internet, corporate encounters with deep time, and other psychonautic drifts across landscape, madness and states of intoxication.

 Merv Espina is an artist and curator in Las Piñas, Metro Manila.
 His artistic practice involves sound, exploring it as both space, form and material.
 He is a member of the Academy of the Arts of the World.